epic-kitchens/epic-kitchens-download-scripts/README.md

 #### Note on domain adaptation's validation sets

 These refer to unique splits which should be used only to validate hyper-parameters.
 For example, `-- val-target-test` will download the target test set used for validation.
-See the EPIC-Kitchens-100 annotations repo [here](https://github.com/epic-kitchens/EPIC-Kitchens-100-Annotations) for more information about domain adaptation splits.
+See the EPIC-KITCHENS-100 annotations repo [here](https://github.com/epic-kitchens/EPIC-Kitchens-100-Annotations) for more information about domain adaptation splits.

-## Download extension or EPIC Kitchens 55 only
+## Download extension or EPIC KITCHENS-55 only

 You can do so with the `--extension-only` and `--epic55-only` arguments.
 For example: